Temperatures are rising and the sun is shining—spring is here!

 5 Steps to Landscape Success:

-Trees are starting to wake up after a long winter’s sleep—they’re nearly ready to flourish and bloom.
+- Step 1: Take Advantage of Leaf-Free Trees - Trees are starting to wake up after a long winter’s sleep—they’re nearly ready to flourish and bloom.
 It is important to look for tree damage and disease while your trees are still bare—making it easier to spot infestations.

-Got weeds in your landscape?
+- Step 2: Jump Start on Weed Prevention - Got weeds in your landscape?
 The solution could be pre-emergent weed control.
 This process needs to be timed carefully by checking your lawn and landscape beds for early signs of weeds.
 Consult your local landscape professional for the best advice to keep your green areas weed-free this season.

-The start of spring is the perfect time to evaluate the health and appearance of the shrubs throughout your property.
+- Step 3: Show Your Shrubs Some Love - The start of spring is the perfect time to evaluate the health and appearance of the shrubs throughout your property.
 Begin removing decaying leaves, branches and waste from your landscape beds—clearing a path for new, healthy growth.

-Check your trees for winter harm, including road salt damage, bark discoloration and tree bed flooding.
+- Step 4: Give Your Trees a Check-up - Check your trees for winter harm, including road salt damage, bark discoloration and tree bed flooding.
 An unhealthy tree could become an expensive liability if undetected—contact a certified arborist to determine if winter treatment is necessary.
 Be proactive this spring and save your favorite trees from the winter woes.

-Spring is the perfect time to remove old leaves, twigs, fallen fruits and garbage that has been trapped underneath the snow.
+- Step 5: Start Spring Cleanup Now - Spring is the perfect time to remove old leaves, twigs, fallen fruits and garbage that has been trapped underneath the snow.
 By clearing unwanted waste, you leave space for mulch application and new plant growth opportunities.
 Kick start the spring season with early landscape preparation to create lasting, attractive results.